gtri/upstage/docs/source/user_guide/how_tos/typing.rst

 Task and Process Types
 ----------------------

-Tasks and simpy processes have output types that are ``Generator`` types.
+Tasks, Routines, and simpy processes have output types that are ``Generator`` types.
 UPSTAGE has a type alias for each of these:

 .. code-block:: python

     from simpy import Environment
-    from upstage_des.type_help import TASK_GEN, SIMPY_GEN
+    from upstage_des.type_help import ROUTINE_GEN, SIMPY_GEN, TASK_GEN
     from upstage_des.api import Task, Actor, process, InterruptStates

     class SomeTask(Task):